 - Proof must be provided that key staff members (typically, Administrators and Director(s) of Nursing) are qualified under state regulations.

 The amount of proof and the number of forms that states require to substantiate items 1-3 above varies greatly from state to state.
 Hence applications may be as short as five pages or as long at 55 pages.

-The most common reason for an application rejection is that the state determines that either an Administrator or a Director of Nursing is not qualified to hold their positions.
+- The state determines that the Administrator or the Director of Nursing is not qualified for their positions.
 21st Century Health Care Consultants will not allow a license application to be submitted unless we are certain that the staff members qualify.

-Every state that requires a license application will also require a license inspection that will either be conducted by its own inspectors or by an Accrediting body.
-Eighteen states at present require that the licensure inspection take place before a license is issued.
-All other states will issue a provisional license or what is in effect a provisional license and then follow it up with an inspection visit.
+The inspection that will either be conducted by the state or by an accrediting body.
+18 out of the 52 states requires that the inspection takes place before a license is issued.
+All other states will issue a provisional license and then follow it up with an inspection visit.